bonsai-rx/docs/articles/editor.md

 > [!Warning]
 > Images are not saved in the `.bonsai` file.
 To ensure accessibility when linking images, consider keeping them in the same folder as the workflow.

+> [!Tip]
+> In contrast to other operators, the [`Annotation`] operator will occupy a full row in the `Workflow` panel when placed on its own.
+This makes it useful as a section divider in complex workflows.

 ### Workflow Extensions

 You can create and save workflow extensions by selecting one or more nodes and clicking the `Save Workflow As...` button in the context menu.